jeancochrane/jeancochrane.com/content/blog/safe-set-not-null-postgres.md

 you in the little table when you describe the table with `\d $tablename`.

 On the other hand, running `SET NOT NULL` on a large production table can easily bring down your service if you're not careful.
+I'll explain how this works, describe the conventional solution that uses constraints instead, and then show an interesting way to write a custom function that can do the same thing as `SET NOT NULL` but in a safer fashion.

 ## How `SET NOT NULL` can crash your app

 There are three key problems with `ALTER TABLE...
 SET NOT NULL`:

 1. The operation immediately validates the not-null constraint for all existing rows in your table.
 2. Postgres always performs this validation using a full table scan, whether or not an index exists on the column in question.